kubernetes/community/sig-creation-procedure.md

 Create the GitHub users at [https://github.com/join](https://github.com/join), using the name convention below.

-As an e-mail address, please, use the Google Group e-mail address of the respective Google Group, created before (i.e. - for user ‘k8s-sig-foo-misc’ use ‘[kubernetes-sig-foo-misc@googlegroups.com](mailto:kubernetes-sig-foo-misc@googlegroups.com)’).
+As an e-mail address, please, use the Google Group e-mail address of the respective Google Group, created before (i.e. - for user ‘k8s-mirror-foo-misc’ use ‘[kubernetes-sig-foo-misc@googlegroups.com](mailto:kubernetes-sig-foo-misc@googlegroups.com)’).
 After creating the GitHub users, please, request @idvoretskyi (backup person - @sarahnovotny) to add these users to the Kubernetes organization.
+If github contacts you about having too many robot accounts, please let us know.

 Name convention:

-* k8s-sig-foo-misc
+* k8s-mirror-foo-misc
-* k8s-sig-foo-test-failures
+* k8s-mirror-foo-test-failures
-* k8s-sig-foo-bugs
+* k8s-mirror-foo-bugs
-* k8s-sig-foo-feature-requests
+* k8s-mirror-foo-feature-requests
-* k8s-sig-foo-proposals
+* k8s-mirror-foo-proposals
-* k8s-sig-foo-pr-reviews
+* k8s-mirror-foo-pr-reviews
-* k8s-sig-foo-api-reviews
+* k8s-mirror-foo-api-reviews

-There is no need for a k8s-sig-foo user.
+There is no need for a k8s-mirro-foo user.

 Example:

-* k8s-sig-onprem-misc
+* k8s-mirror-onprem-misc
-* k8s-sig-onprem-test-failures
+* k8s-mirror-onprem-test-failures
-* k8s-sig-onprem-bugs
+* k8s-mirror-onprem-bugs
-* k8s-sig-onprem-feature-requests
+* k8s-mirror-onprem-feature-requests
-* k8s-sig-onprem-proposals
+* k8s-mirror-onprem-proposals
-* k8s-sig-onprem-pr-reviews
+* k8s-mirror-onprem-pr-reviews
-* k8s-sig-onprem-api-reviews
+* k8s-mirror-onprem-api-reviews

 NOTE: We have found that Github's notification autocompletion finds the users before the corresponding teams.
-To avoid this, you might want to try naming the users differently, such as `k8s-mirror-foo-*` instead of `k8s-sig-foo-*`.
+This is the reason we recommend naming the users `k8s-mirror-foo-*` instead of `k8s-sig-foo-*`.
+If you previously created users named `k8s-sig-foo-*`, we recommend you rename them.

 ####
 **Create the GitHub teams**